What is the Biomedical Translation Bridge?

-The Biomedical Translation Bridge program is an initiative of the Medical Research Future Fund, providing up to $1 million in matching funding to help eligible organisations fund and nurture early stage health and medical research to reach proof-of-concept stage with potential to attract further capital and support.
+The Biomedical Translation Bridge program is an initiative of the Medical Research Future Fund that provides funding to help eligible organisations fund and nurture early stage health and medical research to reach proof-of-concept stage with potential to attract further capital and support.

-The funding for the BTB program is drawn from the Fund, and MTP-IIGC LTD trading as MTPConnect, is delivering the program in partnership with BioCurate (University of Melbourne and Monash University), UniQuest (University of Queensland through its drug discovery initiative QEDDI), the Medical Device Partnering Program (MDPP, led by Flinders University) and the Bridge and BridgeTech program (through the Queensland University of Technology).
+The BTB program is led by MTPConnect, the Medical Technologies and Pharmaceuticals (MTP) Industry Growth Centre, in partnership with BioCurate (The University of Melbourne and Monash University), UniQuest (University of Queensland through its drug discovery initiative QEDDI), the Medical Device Partnering Program (MDPP, led by Flinders University) and the Bridge and BridgeTech programs through the Queensland University of Technology (QUT).

 The BTB program aims to address key national gaps in Australia’s research sector and support three goals:

 - Increased commercialisation focus and expertise in early stage research and decision-making across Australia

 - Accelerated development, and improved success, of early stage research that has commercial potential so that it can ultimately be commercialised into products and services that improve the health outcomes of Australians as well as contribute to the Australian economy